Luis García (footballer, born 1978): International career

 After a productive first season with Liverpool, García made his debut for the Spain national team on 26 March 2005, appearing in a 3–0 friendly defeat of China in Salamanca.
 On 12 November that year, he scored a hat-trick in a 5–1 home win over Slovakia for the 2006 FIFA World Cup qualification play-offs.

 García was then chosen as part of the nation's squad-of-23 for the finals in Germany.
 He started in victories against Ukraine and Tunisia, and was used as a substitute in the round-of-16 3–1 loss to France.

 Style of play

-Although naturally left-footed, García was skilled with both feet and had a good aerial game despite a small frame.
-He was also often deployed as a second striker.
+Known for his speed and technical skills, which made him a threat inside the penalty area, García normally played as a right winger.
+Although naturally left-footed, he was skilled with both feet, which allowed him to play on either flank; he also had a good aerial game despite his small frame and diminutive stature.

+García was also frequently deployed behind the main striker, either as a second striker or as an attacking midfielder, or even as a false 9 on occasion.

 Post-retirement

 After retiring, García worked as pundit for ESPN and beIN Sports, notably covering UEFA Euro 2016 for the latter channel.

+On 21 March 2025, Garcia was appointed chief executive officer of Malaysia Super League club Johor Darul Ta'zim.